syan2018/pywazi/README.md

 If this does not solve the problem, please open an issue and provide information about the context, the possible code, the required module version, etc.

+## Next Update

+1. support for external configuration reading;
+2. the possibility of setting global mode;
+3. making more interfaces to JavBus;
+4. re-testing the download function of PicAcg, as it sometimes has problems;
+5. optimize the code and add relevant comments;
+6. add the log output function;
+7. consider the implementation of the interface to other functions of ExHentai.

 ## Development Documentation
 See `doc.md` for English version and `doc_ZH-CN.md` for Simplified Chinese version.